aabyaneh/ase_artifact/README.md

 ```
 run_all.sh
 ```
 which runs the engine on the benchmarks mentioned in the paper.
 When the execution of the script is finished, you can find the generated `output.csv` file inside *ase_artifact* folder.
-The data for Figure 5 of the paper can be found in the `output.csv` file.
+The data in the `output.csv` file corresponds to the data reported in the ASE paper.

 **IMPORTANT**.
-Since we are reporting the execution times in Figure 5 of the paper, depending on the machine which the experiments are executed on the results may vary.
-So, do not expect the same execution times as in Figure 5 when executing the benchmarks.
+Since we are reporting the execution times in the ASE paper, depending on the machine which the experiments are executed on the results may vary.
+So, do not expect the same execution times as in the ASE paper when executing the benchmarks.

 **IMPORTANT**.
 The execution of the experiment might take a long time.
 Therefore, we provide another script called
 ```
 run_random.sh
 ```
-which executes the reported approaches in Figure 5 of the paper for a randomly chosen benchmark.
+which executes the reported approaches in the ASE paper for a randomly chosen benchmark.
 The result will be copied to `output.csv`.

 ## General Usage:
 The engine can analyze programs written in the [C*](https://github.com/cksystemsteaching/selfie) programming language.
 You can see the available benchmarks in `benchmarks` folder.
 For more information about C* refer to https://github.com/cksystemsteaching/selfie.